**Alt Text:** Two professionals engaged in discussion seated in a modern data center with glowing servers in the background.

 Community Building 101: Grow Your Tribe & Build Your Brand

-If you’ve ever found yourself at the center of a incredibly focused and hard-working block party in San Francisco’s Mission District or savoring a taco in Austin although striking up a conversation with the food truck vendor, you might already know a thing or two about community building.
+If you’ve ever found yourself at the heart of a bustling block party in San Francisco’s Mission District or savoring a taco in Austin while striking up a conversation with the food truck vendor, you might already know a thing or two about community building.
 Welcome to the art and science of gathering like-minded souls—without the need for ritual sacrifice or awkward icebreakers involving farm animals.

-Building a Community Around Your Brand: Formidable Results from …
+Building a Community Around Your Brand: Potent Results from …

 LinkedIn · Fuad Kim